 These are some examples on how you can cite information retrieved from Mergent Intellect.
 In general, you could cite everything retrieved from this database as follows:

 Verizon Communications Inc. (2018).
 Retrieved from Mergent Intellect database

 If your instructor wants a URL, you can cite as follows:

 One of Verizon's competitor's is AT&T (Verizon, 2018).

 You can also use lower case letters to differentiate the different parts of the database from which you obtain the information.
 For instance, 2018a for information retrieved from the 10-K. 2018b for data from the Competitors List, and 2018c for information from the Industry tab.
 Here are some examples:

 If you are using information from a company's 10-K retrieved from Mergent Intellect, you can cite as follows:

-Verizon Communications Inc. (2018b).
+Verizon Communications Inc. (2018a).
 Form 10-K. Retrieved from Mergent Intellect database

-In-text cite (you need to include the page number if you are quoting exactly from the document):
+In-text cite (you need to include the page number if you are quoting exactly from a document with page numbers):

-Verizon offers "wireless services on a postpaid and prepaid basis" (Verizon, 2018b, p.
+Verizon offers "wireless services on a postpaid and prepaid basis" (Verizon, 2018a, p.
 4).